huaweicloud/terraform-provider-huaweicloud/docs/resources/mrs_cluster.md

 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the msr cluster resource.
     If omitted, the provider-level region will work as default.
     Changing this creates a new msr cluster resource.

 * `billing_type` - (Required) The value is 12, indicating on-demand payment.

-* `region` - (Required) Cluster region information.
-Obtain the value from Regions and Endpoints.

 * `cluster_name` - (Required) Cluster name, which is globally unique and contains only 1 to 64 letters, digits, hyphens (-), and underscores (_).